 Now that you’ve seen some of the unique characteristics of Posts, let’s take a look at what makes Posts and Pages similar.

-- Depending on the theme and plugins you have installed, content from or links to WP posts and pages can display in your menu and widget areas.
+- Depending on the theme and plugins you have installed on your web site, content from or links to posts and pages can display in your menus and widget areas.

 - Contact Information Page